Rrtk2/MSB1015-Assignment-3/README.md

 #### Usage
 When the installation is completed, Nextflow and the GitHub repository will be in an specific location.
 If deviated from this, change the code below accordingly.

 If no changes are required, run the following lines.
 These will assess the running time of using 1, 2 and 4 cpus.
+These scripts will use the supplied [long.tsv](https://github.com/Rrtk2/MSB1015-Assignment-3/blob/master/Linux_files/long.tsv), which is a tsv file of the result of a [query call](https://query.wikidata.org/) using this specific [call](https://github.com/Rrtk2/MSB1015-Assignment-3/blob/master/Linux_files/getSMILES.rq).

 `time /home/NxtFl/nextflow run /home/GitRepo/Linux_files/runtime_test_1cpu.nf`